The Weinstein Company: Sale efforts, bankruptcy and liquidation

-As of July 11, 2018, Netflix terminated its output contract with the Weinstein Company, and will no longer accept deliveries or make payments to the studio.
+As of July 11, 2018, Netflix terminated its output contract with the Weinstein Company and would no longer accept deliveries or make payments to the studio.
 This affected the release schedule for the third season of the MTV series Scream (produced by Dimension Television, and billed as a Netflix Original internationally).
 On June 24, 2019, it was announced that the rebooted Scream series would be moving to VH1 ahead of the premiere of the third season.
 The third season premiered on July 8, 2019.
 Two other Weinstein series; Peaky Blinders and Spy Kids: Mission Critical; remained available for streaming.
-In February 2019, Lantern was reported to be reaching a settlement with The Walt Disney Company, regarding several films that Lantern that did not acquire (including Scream 4 and The Matador).
+In February 2019, Lantern was reported to be reaching a settlement with The Walt Disney Company, regarding several films that Lantern did not acquire (including Scream 4 and The Matador).
 On July 15, 2019, Spyglass settled two major claims, including $11 million for Viacom regarding the television series Scream and the film Sin City 2 (which Lantern did not acquire).